-Boris Johnson calls for resignations over Richard Sharp Guardian cartoon
+Boris Johnson calls for resignations over Richard Sharp cartoon in Guardian

 PA

-"Satirists, even though largely licensed to speak the unspeakable in liberal democracies, are no more immune to f****** things up than anyone else, which is what I did here," he said.
+“Satirists, even though largely licensed to speak the unspeakable in liberal democracies, are no more immune to f***ing things up than anyone else, which is what I did here,” he said.

-The cartoonist said Mr Shap's "Jewishness never crossed my mind as I drew him" but that "there are sensitivities it is our obligation to respect in order to achieve our satirical purposes".
+The cartoonist said Mr Sharp’s “Jewishness never crossed my mind as I drew him” but that “there are sensitivities it is our obligation to respect in order to achieve our satirical purposes”.

-"The cute squid and the little Rishi were no more than that, a cartoon squid and a short Prime Minister, it never occurring to me that some might see them as puppets of Sharp, this being another notorious antisemitic trope," he said."
+“The cute squid and the little Rishi were no more than that, a cartoon squid and a short prime minister,” he continued.
+“It never occurred to me that some might see them as puppets of Sharp, this being another notorious antisemitic trope.”

 Join our commenting forum